Kendrick Lamar's Success and Achievements in Timeline

 A closer look at the biggest achievements of Kendrick Lamar.
 Awards, milestones, and records that define success.

-Kendrick Lamar Duckworth is a highly acclaimed American rapper, singer, songwriter, and record producer, widely considered one of the greatest rappers of all time.
-His work, deeply rooted in West Coast hip-hop, is characterized by conscious and introspective lyrics, often featuring political criticism and social commentary focused on African-American culture.
-A significant achievement in his career was winning the 2018 Pulitzer Prize for Music, a historic moment as he was the first non-classical or jazz musician to receive this honor.
+Kendrick Lamar is a highly acclaimed American rapper, singer, songwriter, and producer, widely considered one of the greatest rappers ever.
+He made history by winning the 2018 Pulitzer Prize for Music, a first for a non-classical or jazz musician.
+His work is deeply rooted in West Coast hip-hop, characterized by conscious and introspective lyrics often delivering political criticism and social commentary focused on African-American culture.

-In 2013, Complex named Kendrick Lamar the best rapper alive.
+In 2013, Complex named Kendrick Lamar the best rapper alive for the first time.

 January 2014: Grammy Nominations and Performance